doprisa/nulldeltaq.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Physics-grounded AI — where the Laplacian vanishes
+subtitle: Physics-grounded AI — where the Laplacian is stationary.

 profile:
   align: left